Turtles are synonymous with their shells, it’s hard to imagine them without one! But can turtles survive without their shell?

 - What does turtle shell damage look like?

-Can Turtles Live Without Their Shell?
+Can A Turtle Live Without Its Shell?

 📚 Read More >> Why Do Turtle Shells Peel?

 A turtle shell is a complex and unique structure that provides protection, support, and insulation for the reptile.
 It consists of two parts: the carapace (top) and the plastron (bottom).
 The carapace is made up of bony plates covered by scutes and thick scales composed of keratin.
 These plates are connected to each other by flexible ligaments called sutures.
 The plastron is also made up of bony plates covered in scutes, but they’re not as thick or strong as those on the carapace.

 A turtle’s shell has several components, including bones, cartilage, muscles, blood vessels, nerves, and skin.